SwetaAIS2024/singapore_foursquare_dataset/analysis_set3/paper/Notes_ideas.md

 in timestamps to time slots, to realize the reduction of the U, L, and T dimension, respectively, is proposed.
 In this way, CULT-TF reduces the complexity of the recom- mendation matrix while integrating the richness of the contextual information.

+- similar user clustering :

+The core of similar user clustering consists of two parts: selecting clustering centers and calculating user similarity.
+In this paper, we select several users with the highest activity as clustering centers based on their social data and check-in data, calculate the user similarity based on their social relationship similarity and check-in behavior similarity, and then cluster the remaining users in the clustering center with the highest user similarity, as detailed in Section 4.1

+- modelling
+Unlike the POI recommendation method, which directly uses the user, location, and time information of check-in data to construct the tensor model, our proposed method models user activity, POI popularity, and time slot popularity as the eigenvalues of the U, L, and T dimensions.

+- TF
+Tensor factorization can
+be used to present and maintain the structural characteristics of high-dimensional data by mapping the relationships in the original space to a low-dimensional space and extracting the potential relation between different dimensions to calculate the approximate tensor of the missing values and compensate for the matrix sparsity problem caused by missing data.